 Step 3: Materials and tools

 You need 2 sheets of 1/4" sanded plywood (~$25 each), and 6 panels of 3/4 x 15 1/4 x 96 laminated pine project board (~$20 each), and a few lengths of 2x4 construction lumber (or similar).
-You need the Murphy Door kit (I bought mine from Lee Valley Tools for $170), which contains a neat collection of ruggedly built hardware.
+You need the Murphy Door kit, which contains a neat collection of ruggedly built hardware.
 I was really impressed with it - it all feels really solid and well thought out.
 You will also need parts for whatever assembly method you use.
 I built this with pocket screws and Miller dowels; I like both of these construction techniques because they allow you to build things with wood glue (which is amazingly strong) but without lots of specialist tools and clamps (which I don't have).
 Total cost for the project was less than $500 (CAN).

 While I don't have much in the way of specialist tools, I do have a decent collection of power tools in my garage, including a table saw, a miter saw, hand planer, router, drill etc. However, there is nothing that this project calls for beyond the tools you need to build an ordinary bookshelf, so a circular saw with a good guide plus assembly tools is all you really need.

 Here's the cut plan for my shelves.
 Everything is in mm because building in feet and inches does my head in (I make no apology for this; the sooner that Liberia, Burma and the USA fall in line with the rest of the world and adopt the metric system, the better, though I'm not holding my breath).
 Note that the 3/4" pine panel is 19 mm thick.